Jericho/Picton/README.md

 #### 2) Abstractions:
+Early versions of the Picton library contained several interfaces to overcome the fact that most classed in the Azure Storage library where sealed and/or their methods where not marked as virtual and therefore not "mockable".
-In release 7.0 of the Azure Storage library, Microsoft unsealed most classes and marked most methods as virtual which is quite significant because it allows mocking these classes when they are injected in one of your own classes.
+In [release 7.0 of the Azure Storage library](https://github.com/Azure/azure-storage-net/releases/tag/v7.0.0), Microsoft unsealed most classes and marked most methods as virtual which is quite significant because it allows mocking these classes when they are injected in one of your own classes.
-However, there remains a few sealed classes and a few non-virtal methods.
-One example where a non-virtual method prevents mocking is [discussed here](https://github.com/Azure/azure-storage-net/issues/318) and one example where a sealed class makes mocking quite difficult is [discussed here](https://github.com/Azure/azure-storage-net/issues/335).
-I created abstractions for the classes in question in order to allow full mocking but I expect this problem to be resolved in a future release of the Azure Storage library which will make the the abstractions in the Picton library obsolete.
-Specificaly, the library contains the following interfaces:

-- IBlobClient
-- IQueueClient
-- IStorageAccount

-An upcoming release will also include the following interfaces:

-- IFileClient
-- ITableClient
+The Azure Storage library was further improved in [version 8.0](https://github.com/Azure/azure-storage-net/releases/tag/v8.0.0) to update the `Get*Reference` methods with the "virtual" qualifier.
+This means that, as of version 8.0, almost all classes and methods of the Azure Storage library can be mocked.
+However, there is one notable exception: the `StorageAccount` class is still sealed which means that we cannot mock its methods such as `CreateCloudQueueClient`, `CreateCloudBlobClient', etc.
+That's why the Picton library contains a `IStorageAccount` interface.
+I have opened an [issue on Github](https://github.com/Azure/azure-storage-net/issues/514) and hopefully this class will be unsealed in an upcoming release of the Azure Storage library and this interface will no longer be necessary.

 #### 3) Managers
 The Blob and Queue managers are helpers that simplify common blob and queue related tasks.